-If i meet you, I may take the opportunity to ask you some questions about your experience as a student at the U of T, for example, just because I am curious about what life is like for our students and I have few opportunities to find out.
+If i meet you, I may take the opportunity to ask you about your experience as a student at the U of T, for example, just because I am curious about what life is like for our students and I have few opportunities to find out.

 The reason I do this is that, in submitting recommendations, faculty members